mapbox/streambot/readme.md

 - You should not use any node.js modules that include C++ addons **unless** they are pre-built with [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).
 - There's a limit to the size of the zipfile that you can upload to Lambda.
 Using loads of C++ addon modules will very likely get you over that limit!
 - Lambda function execution time is limited to 60 seconds.
 Work quickly!
+- Currently only supporetd on node v0.12.0.
+Two reasons:
+  - https://github.com/aws/aws-sdk-js/pull/551: the underlaying issue was solved in node.js 0.12.0
+  - the intended workflow for using deploy scripts uses functionality from npm v2.0.0+